Which company has the cheapest car insurance in Indiana for a bad driving record?

 USAA$783$990

-Travelers has the cheapest rates for drivers with reckless driving convictions at $1,945 a year.
+Travelers offers the most affordable rates for drivers with reckless driving convictions, averaging $1,945 per year.

 CompanyAverage annual premium for clean recordAnnual premium for reckless driving